 In-line water filters remove minerals from hard water before they get to your cooler's pan.
 This prevents scale buildup at the source, which is much easier than removing hard water deposits on the pads or pan.
 Inline filters can be installed anywhere on a water line before the evaporative cooler.
 For installation, you simply cut out a section of your 1/4-inch copper or poly water line, then splice in the filter using the compression fitting on each end of the filter.
 Water filters must be replaced every few months during the cooling season.

 Zinc Anode Rod

 Prevent corrosion and help keep the musty smell in your cooler from building up with a zinc anode rod.
-A swamp cooler anode rod works just like an anode rod in a hot water heater tank; it attracts corrosive minerals in the water, so that the "sacrificial" rod corrodes instead of the metal cooler pan.
-Anode rods also help inhibit the growth of bacteria, algae, and mold growth, which cause a musty or fishy smell in coolers.
+A swamp cooler anode rod works just like an anode rod in a hot water heater tank; by attracting corrosive minerals in the water, the "sacrificial" rod corrodes instead of the metal cooler pan.
+Anode rods also help inhibit the growth of bacteria, algae, and mold, which cause a musty or fishy smell in coolers.

-Drop-in tablets are another way to help prevent mineral and scale buildup.
+Drop-in tablets are another option to help prevent mineral and scale buildup.
 These are time-release tablets that you simply drop into the cooler pan.
-Tablet serve the same purpose as a liquid cooler cleaner or de-scaler, but with tablets, you simply leave them in the cooler.
+Tablets serve the same purpose as a liquid cooler cleaner or de-scaler, but with tablets, you simply leave them in the cooler.
 They contain pre-measured amounts of chemical and require no measuring.
-If your evaporative cooler pads are already clean (and don't need a de-scaling flush with a liquid cleaner), you might combine tablet with a purge pump to maintain better water quality with little or no buildup.
+If your evaporative cooler pads are already clean (and don't need a de-scaling flush with a liquid cleaner), you might combine tablets with a purge pump to maintain better water quality with little or no buildup.